 Mayor Margaret O’Rourke echoed Mr Fitzgerald’s thoughts, and said: “It’s a remarkable centre because the facilities are for everyone and that's the most important thing.”

-The facility was expected to open mid-2017, but construction was delayed due to a wet winter in 2016.
+The facility was expected to open in late 2017, but construction was delayed due to a wet winter in 2016.

 The council said it was comfortable setting the opening date of August, with pool pumps and other mechanical infrastructure in place, while car park and other road works are getting underway.